5 and 6 King's Court

-5 and 6 King's Court is a historic building in the city centre of York, in England.
+5 and 6 King's Court is a historic building in the city centre of York, England.

 History

 In 1376 and 1505, a building named Hellekeld was recorded as lying on King's Court, and the Royal Commission on the Historical Monuments of England argues that this may be on the site of 5 and 6 King's Court.
-The oldest part of the current building is at the rear of the site, facing onto Pump Court.
-It is a three-storey timber framed building, dating from the 16th century, and both the upper storeys are jettied.
-It appears that this building suffered some subsidence, and several braces were added, to counter this.
+The oldest part of the present building is at the rear of the site, facing onto Pump Court.
+It is a three-storey timber-framed building, dating from the 16th century, and both the upper storeys are jettied.
+It appears that this building suffered some subsidence, and several braces were added to counter this.